 Sadly, many operators only feed their porters once or twice a day.
 Porters expend a lot of energy hauling gear up the mountain.
 They need to eat as well as the clients.
 But again, this is where low cost operators skimp.
 Clients usually never notice this as it is done away from their eyes, but it happens often.

-Our camping equipment is of proven quality and designed for conditions on Kilimanjaro.
-We provide high-quality tents and name brand gear from Ferrino, an excellent company established in Italy.
-Tents and equipment on Kilimanjaro are heavily used and wear down quickly no matter how good they are.
+Our tents are designed for conditions on Kilimanjaro.
+We provide high-quality tents and name brand gear from Ferrino, an excellent outdoor equipment company established in Italy.
+Tents, sleeping bags and other equipment on Kilimanjaro are heavily used and wear down quickly no matter how good they are.
 We regularly maintain and replace equipment so that our clients can be comfortable while on the expedition.
-Constantly renewing the equipment, which is imported from other countries, requires a large expediture of funds every couple years.
+Constantly renewing the equipment, which is imported from other countries, requires a large expenditure of funds every couple years.

-Lower priced companies will repair and reuse older tents as long as possible, well past their expiration dates.
-They also use locally made equipment which is very economical for them but cannot compare in quality.
-The last thing you want is to be housed in a leaking tent or sleep in a cold sleeping bag.
-So you want to verify that your operator is using name brand gear that is appropriate for Kilimanjaro.
+They will purchase used, second hand tents and then keep them functional as long as possible.
+They will repair and reuse tents as well past their expiration dates.
+This is evident when they leak, have holes and patches, and broken zippers.
+Budget operators also use locally made equipment which is very economical but low in quality.
+The last thing you want is to be housed in a wet tent or sleep in a cold sleeping bag.

 Our climbs include the hotel stays before and after the climb.
-These nights are spent at quality lodges with great customer reviews.
+These nights are spent at simple, but decent lodges with great customer reviews.
 We want your entire stay, from beginning to end, to be excellent so we do not sacrifice service on the front and back end of your trip.

 Lower priced companies will use poor hotels or don’t include lodging at all to lower their cost.
 They also may charge you separately for food.

-One of our main goals is to offer a great value for high-quality services.
-We evaluate each and every expense carefully to ensure that every cost we incur makes a tangible difference in your experience.
+We wanted to offer a great value for high-quality services.
+To accomplish this, we evaluated each and every expense carefully to ensure that every cost we incurred made a tangible difference to your experience.
 We want to have the best service at the lowest price without compromising our high standards.
-That’s why even though we offer so much more than competing midrange operators, we also manage to keep prices affordable.
+That’s why even though we offer so much more than competing mid-tier operators, we also managed to keep prices affordable.
 No other company is a better value.